Berber horsemen, Sefrou. Morocco.

 In the lowlands at the foot of the mountains, the nomadic tribes controlled towns and villages where they spent time in the winter and could resupply themselves with staples.
 This pattern is a familiar one.

 On the southern border of the desert, Tourag nomads traditionally enslaved villages, and Saharan oases were often the virtual property of large nomadic tribes.

 The power of the tribes asserted itself when the sultan was weak.
 Morocco illustrates the mechanics of Ibn Khaldun’s theory of the rise and fall of Arab dynasties.
-In Morocco, tribal based insurrections resulted in the creation of Almoravid, Almohad, Merinid, and the current, Alouite, dynasties.
+In Morocco, tribal-based insurrections resulted in the creation of Almoravid, Almohad, Merinid, and the current Alouite, dynasties.
 As the central power faltered in the face of challenges, the tribes grew strong enough to overthrow it, and create a new dynasty.
-In Morocco’s case the dynasties were mostly Berber, but after several generations living of urban life, the Berbers rulers were assimilated and Arabized, a process not dissimilar to what happened to the Mongol rulers of China.
-The dynasties gradually lost legitimacy and their power eroded, they fell prey to new nomadic groups, which then formed own dynasties.
+In Morocco’s case the dynasties were mostly Berber, but after several generations of urban life, the Berber rulers were assimilated and Arabized, a process not dissimilar to what happened to the Mongol rulers of China.
+The dynasties gradually lost legitimacy, their power eroded, and they fell prey to new nomadic groups which then formed their own dynasties.
 Ibn Khaldun in his Muqqadama, describes the dynastic cycle and used it to explain and give meaning to history.

 We associate nomadism with the desert, but most of traditional Morocco was not desert.
 Only after leaving the high plateaus bordering the southern slopes of the High Atlas was camel nomadism found on a large scale.
 The Middle Atlas nomads were horsemen, and all the more formidable as such.